JyGein/JyGeins-KTANE-Solvers/README.md

 # JyGeins-KTANE-Solvers

-To use the  program you just need to download the exe file and the modules folder [here](https://github.com/JyGein/JyGeins-KTANE-Solvers/releases)
+To use the program you just need to download the zip file [here](https://github.com/JyGein/JyGeins-KTANE-Solvers/releases)
-Running the exe file to bring up a command promt where you will be prompted with what Module you want to solve.
+After unzipping it, running the exe file to bring up a command promt where you will be prompted with what Module you want to solve.

 Current Valid options are:
 - MagentaCipher